 Please notify us as soon as possible.
-You can inform us by phone, email or mail as per the contact details below.
+You can inform us by phone call, email or letter.
+Our contact details are as follows:

-As soon as we are notified, we will freeze any sole accounts the deceased party has with us.
+As soon as we are notified we will freeze any sole accounts that person had with us.
 Joint accounts will continue to operate as normal.
 Once all documents listed below have been received, we will transfer the account into the joint holder’s name, keeping the same account number.

 Once the funds have been released, the account will be closed if it is in a sole name.